AdobeDocs/workfront.en/help/workfront-proof/wp-acct-admin/branding/configure-branded-domain-in-wp.md

 >[!NOTE]
 >
->Once you have set up your sub-domain it will not be editable.
-If you wish to change it please contact `Workfront Proof` Support.
+>&nbsp;Once you have set up your sub-domain it will not be editable.
+If you wish to change it please contact Workfront Proof Support.

 ## Configuring a Fully Branded Domain

 You can have a fully customized domain.
-For example, http:// `proofing`.<yourbrand>.com.
+For example, http://proofing.<yourbrand>.com.

 To set up your custom domain or branding, you must complete the following steps:

 <ol>
  <li value="1">As a first step, it is important to determine what type of SSL certificate is required for your white label URL:
   <ul>
-   <li>If you plan to have only one <span>Workfront Proof</span> account, a standard SSL certificate with Single domain should be purchased.</li>
+   <li>If you plan to have only one Workfront Proof account, a standard SSL certificate with Single domain should be purchased.</li>
-   <li>If you plan on having multiple <span>Workfront Proof</span> account (e.g., Satellite accounts), a Wildcard SSL certificate should be purchased.<br>For general information about SSL certificates, see <a href="#understanding-certificate-signing-requests-and-ssl-certificates" class="MCXref xref">Understanding Certificate Signing Requests (CSR) and SSL Certificates</a>.</li>
+   <li>If you plan on having multiple Workfront Proof account (e.g., Satellite accounts), a Wildcard SSL certificate should be purchased.<br>For general information about SSL certificates, see <a href="#understanding-certificate-signing-requests-and-ssl-certificates" class="MCXref xref">Understanding Certificate Signing Requests (CSR) and SSL Certificates</a>.</li>
   </ul></li>
- <li value="2">A Certificate Signing Request (CSR) must be created by <span>Workfront Proof</span>.
+ <li value="2">A Certificate Signing Request (CSR) must be created by Workfront Proof.
 For general information about CSRs, see <a href="#understanding-certificate-signing-requests-and-ssl-certificates" class="MCXref xref">Understanding Certificate Signing Requests (CSR) and SSL Certificates</a>.<br>In order for us to create the CSR, we need the following information:<br><note type="important">
     The CSR cannot be modified after it is generated.
 Ensure that the following information is correct.&nbsp;
   </note>
   <ul>
    <li><span class="bold">Common Name/Fully Qualified Domain Name</span> (Everything after http://.
-This must match exactly what you type in your browser, e.g. www.yourdomain.com or <span>proofing</span>.yourdomain.com.</li>
+This must match exactly what you type in your browser, e.g. www.yourdomain.com or proofing.yourdomain.com.</li>
-   <li><span class="bold">Will you be using this domain for multiple <span>Workfront Proof</span> accounts</span>?
-If you require multiple <span>Workfront Proof</span> accounts to use this domain, please specify this using the wildcard e.g., *.yourdomain.com.)</li>
+   <li><span class="bold">Will you be using this domain for multiple Workfront Proof accounts</span>?
+If you require multiple Workfront Proof accounts to use this domain, please specify this using the wildcard e.g., *.yourdomain.com.)</li>
    <li><span class="bold">Organization Name</span> (Legal name of your Organization.
 This must not be abbreviated or include any suffixes e.g. Corp., Inc., Ltd.)</li>
    <li><span class="bold">Organizational Unit</span> (The department in your organisation handling the Certificate.
 This could be "IT" or even "General".)</li>
    <li><span class="bold">City</span> (City where your organization is located)</li>